rahul1593/Behavioral-Cloning-Project/writeup_report.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+This project uses modified Nvidia architecture for the model.

 ## Files Submitted & Code Quality

 __1. Submission includes all required files and can be used to run the simulator in autonomous mode__